-I avoid putting work clothes in the drier because it extends their life, so I can definitely use a clothesline.
+I avoid putting my professional wardrobe in the clothes drier because that beats them up, so I’d like a clothesline.

 Pulley or reel or what?

 I researched different styles and decided I want a static line.
 And something easy to take down.
 And discrete.
 So no pulleys, no reels bolted to the wall, and no ugly, permanent fixtures.

 I don’t want the line in my face so I decided to NOT suspend it between buildings, NOT attach to a fence, and NOT add any poles.

 And I want clothes protected from unexpected rain in the winter – yes, I wash clothes in the winter. 😉

 I decided to put it under the awning of my patio.